joshfinley/PeblessGetModuleHandle/README.md

 ## ASLR Analysis

 One challenge in locating modules without the aid of conventional resources is ASLR.
-Microsoft introduced its first Windows implementation of ASLR with Windows Vista in 2007{{< reference content="https://en.wikipedia.org/wiki/Address_space_layout_randomization" citation="" >}}.
+Microsoft introduced its first Windows implementation of ASLR with Windows Vista in 2007.
 Microsoft's implementation differs from others due to several reasons.
-As a result, randomization of module addresses is less complete than that on Linux{{< reference content="https://www.mandiant.com/resources/blog/six-facts-about-address-space-layout-randomization-on-windows" citation="" >}}.
+As a result, randomization of module addresses is less complete than that on Linux.
 This, among other peculiarities of Windows ASLR, introduces weaknesses that can be taken advantage of by exploit and malware developers.

 ***Slide Reuse Across Processes with Same Name***